huzeir2k/huzeir2k/README.md

 - Web
 - Mobile (both Android and iOS)

-I want to get into spatial computing and 3D volumetric technology, as they seem to be pretty cool and could probably be brought into the mainstream platform.
+I want to get into artificial intelligence-related projects, spatial computing and 3D volumetric technology, as they seem to be very interesting and could probably be brought into the mainstream market.

 ---